 Key trends shaping the soft plush toys market

 As soft plush toys continue gaining popularity in both retail and promotional campaigns, brand managers and procurement teams must stay ahead of the trends influencing product design, materials, and consumer appeal.
-The table below summarises the top growth drivers shaping the market’s direction:
+The Compound Annual Growth Rate (CAGR) represents the average yearly rate of return required for an investment or market to grow from its starting value to its ending value over a set period.
+The table below summarizes the top growth drivers influencing and shaping the market’s CAGR forecast:

 Sustainability and eco-friendly materials (+1.2% CAGR impact)